aarch64-switch-rs/nx/README.md

 - Add library applet support (`nx::la` module)

+- Optimize IPC code to generate better asm (like libnx or nnsdk)

+- 32-bit support

 ## Credits

 - [libnx](https://github.com/switchbrew/libnx) and its contributors for being the base of this project.